Christian prayer beads have been used for thousands of years by people of many different faiths to connect with God.

 There is no indication in the history or intended use of prayer beads that they are meant to aid in God’s plan.
 Even so, if praying with Christian prayer beads helps a believer grow closer to God without distorting their view of Christ, we should be open and allow them to do so.

-Nowadays, there is still widespread use of prayer beads in modern times.
-Many religions around the world also use prayer beads today.
-As a result of their popularity, prayer beads seem to be used for other purposes.
-Doing this takes away a part of their religious significance.
+There is still widespread use of prayer beads today.
+Many religions around the world also use prayer beads.
+Because of their popularity, prayer beads seem to be used for other purposes, which diminishes their religious significance.

 However, the belief remains that prayer beads have a particular power or benefit for their users.
 In using prayer beads, we should still be very mindful.
 Our faith, not any other material, should always serve as our foundation.